Lijcoesh/RiggedMachine/README.md

 When you multiply:

-Any 3-digit number ✖️ Any 3-digit number ✖️ Any 3-digit number or Any 6-digit number ✖️ Any 3-digit number,
+Any 3-digit number ✖️ Any 3-digit number 🟰 6-digit number ✖️ Any 3-digit number or Any 6-digit number ✖️ Any 3-digit number,

 the result will magically display today’s date in the format DDMMYYYY. 🤯